Learning by Doing: The Case of Online Lending: Endogenous Interest Rate

 \subsubsection{LE vs. GE}

 Theorems \ref{them_explore_exploit_1} and \ref{thm_constant_elas} show that under our dynamic model, either LE or GE approach may be optimal depending on the properties of the demand function and the scope of the lender's decisions (endogenous vs. exogenous interest rate).
-Lenders should adopt a LE policy when the demand is entirely inelastic (exogenous rate) or when the demand elasticity is decreasing in the discount rate.
+Lenders should adopt an LE policy when they don't set the interest rate or when the demand elasticity is decreasing in the discount rate.
 They should follow GE when the demand elasticity is constant or increasing in the discount rate.
 The distinction between the two cases lies in the lender's consideration of the risk of losing customers when it charges a high interest rate (low discount rate), which hinges on the shape of the demand function $s(d)$.

-The intuitive reason this happens is that the lender has to balance its default risk from low-income borrowers against the risk of losing profitable high-income borrowers.
-Early on, the lender will generally charge a high interest rate (low discount rate) due to the high risk of default.
-Once the customer pays back, the lender tends to lower its interest rate to retain that customer.
-If the demand elasticity is increasing, the higher risk of losing more profitable customers pushes experimentation to the earliest possible period, resulting in one early GE.
-If the demand elasticity is decreasing, later experiments entail a lower risk of losing customers, and coupled with the lower default losses associated with smaller experiments, this implies that the LE policy is optimal.
+The effect of the elasticity function is due to the fact that the lender has to balance its default risk from low-income borrowers against the risk of losing profitable high-income borrowers.
+As the risk of default declines, so does the interest rate since the lender wishes to retain the customer.
+With a decreasing demand elasticity, later experiments entail a lower risk of losing customers, which creates an incentive to delay risky experimentation.

 The implications of the LE strategy studied in Section \ref{subsec_lean_exp_strategy} carry over qualitatively to the decreasing demand elasticity case with endogenous rates.
 We have also seen (Theorems \ref{thm_constant_elas} and \ref{thm_increasing_elas}) that both the constant and increasing elasticity cases lead to qualitatively similar GE results.
 Hence, we study next the implications of the constant elasticity case, which is more transparent, as a canonical GE case.